 - a sexual advance or invitation

-- displaying offensive pictures or photographs
+- displaying offensive images or photographs

-- physical contact like touching, patting, pinching or brushing against
+- physical contact like touching, patting, pinching, or brushing against

-- sexual and physical assault.
+- sexual and physical assault

-It’s also wasteful.
 When employees have to spend time and energy dealing with sexual harassment it takes time and energy away from the job.
 Sexual harassment often leads to absenteeism and high staff turnover.

 It’s up to the employer to provide a discrimination free workplace.
-Whether they are aware of sexual harassment or not, employers may be held responsible for the actions of management and supervisory personnel, and for harassment by non-supervisory personnel, except in certain circumstances.
+Whether they are aware of sexual harassment or not, employers are responsible for the actions of management and supervisors, and for harassment by non-supervisory personnel in certain circumstances.